vinush-vigneswaran/c-sharp-notes/README.md

 ---
 <a name="01"></a>
+### Getting Started Quickly

+If you want to just mess around with code staight away without downloading software, then use this link: https://dotnetfiddle.net/.

 ### Downloading Microsoft Visual Studio 2022 for Windows

 In the notes and projects, I use Microsoft Visual Studio 2022: